 ‘There’s a place just around the corner, big white building with a red door.
 You can’t miss it’, said the helpful young boy to David.
 David had his shopping list in his hand and was headed to the store to check off as many items as possible.
-He knew he had to find a few different stores to get everything the list dictated.
+He knew he had to visit a few different stores to get everything the list dictated.
 This was no ordinary shopping list.
-This is the Julie list.
+This was the Julie list.
 And Julie also had a David list.
-Julie and David are engaged to be married and tonight was their engagement party.
+Julie and David were engaged to be married and tonight was their engagement party.
 Julie’s family had a tradition that David thought was charming and wanted to have it in their engagement.

 The tradition was basically, upon being engage David and Julie would receive a list.
 They would have the day before the party to find everything on the list and present the items at the party.
 This was not a normal list.
 There were items like ‘something with the partners favorite color, a copy of their favorite song, something to represent their favorite hobby, their favorite movie.’
 All items about their partners preferences in common things.
 But toward the bottom of the list were a group of items that David was unsure of and he decided to do the easy ones first to save time.

 David had loved Julie for many years before they were dating.
 They were from the same neighborhood.
-It took Julie a while to notice David for she was the popular cheerleader type and David shyer and more introverted type.
+It took Julie a while to notice David for she was the popular cheerleader type and David the shyer and more introverted type.
 But David eventually won her over.
 And now the engagement party was set.

-Now your partners favorite song,’ Julie confidently display a picture of Queen which David recognized from Julie bedroom wall.
-David faked a smile and said I also like the Beatles, then offered the Queen CD to Julie.
+Julie’s dad continued, ‘now your partners favorite song,’ Julie confidently displayed a picture of Queen which David recognized from Julie bedroom wall.
+David faked a smile and said ‘I also like the Beatles’, then offered the Queen CD to Julie.
 She laughed and said ‘you know me so well’.
-A new question is asked ‘where is your favorite place that you have not visited.’
+Then a new question was asked ‘where is your favorite place that you have not visited.’
 Julie had written on a piece of paper Hollywood.
 David thought, ‘why didn’t she remember he was saving money to take them to France.’
 He offered up his postcard with Hollywood on it.
 And Julie was so pleased.
 David was starting to feel uncomfortable but continued.

 Julie’s dad tried to change the mood by asking the last question.
 ‘How does your partner see your future life together?’
 Julie had her answer ready and began.
 ‘David will go back to lawyer school and become a famous attorney.
 He will make tons of money and we will live in a lavish apartment downtown.’
 Julie had a big smile from the thought of that life.
 David became quite and so did the crowd.
 Julie’s dad was thinking the list idea may not have been a good idea.
 But what David said next surprised him.
 David turned to Julie and spoke, ‘I can see that the list game is more important than just a party event.
 You can see your partner and yourself a little more clearly.
-I realize that for years I have fantasized that I am in love with you Julie, yet I simply do not know you very well.
+I realize that for years I have fantasized that I was in love with you Julie, yet I simply didn’t know you very well.
 I’m not sure why you say you want to marry me possibly because I always do what you want.
 But we are not partners and we are not meant for each other.
-I am leaving now, thank you all for coming tonight.’
+I’m sorry but I am leaving now, thank you all for coming tonight.’
 Julie’s dad felt the relief the crowd was feeling by David’s words.
 And as the crowd was leaving Julie’s dad approach Julie and said, ‘We have got to talk’.
-Peace
+Peace***